-(1) This CAR shall come into force on its date of publishing and the aeronautical telecommunication service provider shall comply with the requirements of this CAR for carrying out operation and maintenance of aeronautical telecommunication facilities, except for the certification requirements specified in CAR-171.050 and CAR-171.100(5) (c), which shall be applicable from 01 December 2021.
+- (1) This CAR shall come into force on its date of publishing and the aeronautical telecommunication service provider shall comply with the requirements of this CAR for carrying out operation and maintenance of aeronautical telecommunication facilities. - (2) CAN 5-05 will be cancelled on the date this CAR is published.